 The Lemur Editor

 Lemur comes with the Lemur Editor for macOS/Windows which makes it easy to create custom layouts with a simple drag and drop interface.
-Take a look at the free library of user-created projects in the Lemur User Library.

 But what makes Lemur uniquely powerful is its deep scripting capabilities.
 With a little coding, you can create sophisticated controllers that can do almost anything– even custom drawing and animations!